 Smart Upload lets you upload all the necessary data from the source system to Enboarder.
 It will allow Enboarder to decide the action; whether it's to launch a workflow, update a workflow or cancel a workflow.

 To start you need to ensure the data can be extracted from the source system and in the right format for processing, here's where you might need IT's help.
 Enboarder allows customers to upload all the employee data as a snapshot upload.
-This just needs to be sent on a regular interval so Enboarder can determine which are the new workflows to be launched, which are existing workflows to be updated, and any that should be cancelled.
+This just needs to be sent on a regular interval so Enboarder can determine which are the new workflows to be launched, which are existing workflows to be updated, and any that should be canceled.

 Snapshot Upload Modes

 There are three modes that a snapshot file can be loaded into the system:

 NEW (Create data registry): A new snapshot file is uploaded.
 Any existing snapshot data will be purged from the system and a new snapshot will be created.
 Data will be created in the snapshot table and no workflows will be launched.
 It will be usually a one-time upload done during the start of the implementation.

 UPDATE (Add to data registry): Data in the file will be added to the existing data in the snapshot table.
 No workflows will be launched in this mode.

 INCREMENT (Update data & workflows based on snapshot): Data from this feed will be evaluated against the snapshot.